 Air-Pedic 1200 airbeds are sold only online at Selectabed and in Relief-Mart stores.
 They are made to order and shipped already assembled (no customer assembly with the risk of error and damage).
 They are not compressed and rolled for small boxes.

 Selectabed has a 120-day sleep trial for Air-Pedic mattresses.
 The warranty is for 30 years, with the first 3 years non-prorated.

 We calculate our ratings in accordance with our Verified Review Policy.

 Since Air-Pedic airbeds are not sold on Amazon or other retail websites, the only reliable customer reviews are on Viewpoints.
 However, Sleep Like the Dead collects comments by bed owners from several sites, and calculates the owner satisfaction rate for Air-Pedic as 83%, the highest of six top-rated adjustable airbed brands.

 On Viewpoints, the average rating for Air-Pedic beds is 4.9 (98%).
 Only seven of the reviews name the specific model.
 One of these gives 5 stars to the Air-Pedic 1200.
-Two other models specifically named also have memory foam, and they are rated at stars.
-Considering this, it is safe to say that the 1200 has at least a 4.9 star average rating.
+Two other models specifically named also have memory foam, and they are rated at 5 stars.

 Five pros were named for the AirPedic 1200: Comfortable, Good Support, Holds Shape, Soft Feel, Sturdy.